sorribas/phantom-render-stream/README.md

 [![Build Status](https://travis-ci.org/e-conomic/phantom-render-stream.png)](https://travis-ci.org/e-conomic/phantom-render-stream)

 It uses a pool of phantom processes so it doesn't need to spawn a new process for each website.
+New requests are added to the pool member with the shortest queue length.

 ## Usage